 The key selection criteria are:

 - A demonstrated interest in and knowledge of Montessori education, for example through attendance at information evenings and open days and the meeting with the School Principal.
-Attendance in the Infant Community program is also regarded as an indication of interest.
+Attendance in the Parent & Child Programs is also regarded as an indication of interest.

 - The date of receipt of the application forms and payments, and the child’s age at that date.